 | Software development | BLS lists $131,450 2024 median pay and bachelor's degree as typical entry education, with 15% projected growth for 2024-2034 | For software roles, projects, code, internships, and role-specific skills usually matter more than a generic certificate |

 Location changes the pay picture.
 RoleMath's metro-pay outputs use BLS OEWS May 2025 wage files and BEA 2024 Regional Price Parities.
-For example, the support occupation packet includes Sacramento, San Jose, and San Francisco near the top after regional price adjustment; the security occupation packet includes San Jose, Raleigh, Seattle, and other metros with strong adjusted pay.
+For example, the support occupation sample includes Sacramento, San Jose, and San Francisco near the top after regional price adjustment; the security occupation sample includes San Jose, Raleigh, Seattle, and other metros with strong adjusted pay.
 That is planning context, not a certification outcome.

 What employers asked for in the RoleMath sample